Judge tosses 2 convictions in meningitis outbreak case

 Conigliaro attorney Dan Rabinovitz said the decision validates what the defense had been arguing all along.

-"Sharon is pleased with the decision and grateful to the Court for the time and care it took in writing its opinion," said Michael J. Pineault, Carter's attorney
+Michael J. Pineault, Carter's attorney, said we are "pleased with the decision and grateful to the Court for the time and care it took in writing its opinion."

 Advertisement